translate-tools/linguist/assets/stores/description/en.md

-Translate web pages, highlighted text, Netflix subtitles, private messages, speak text, and save important translations to your personal dictionary to learn words in 130 languages.
+Translate web pages, highlighted text, Netflix subtitles, private messages, speak the translated text, and save important translations to your personal dictionary to learn words in 130 languages.

 Encountering unfamiliar words while reading an online article?
 Just select text on the page and click the button to translate it.
 You can speak the translated and original text, and save the translation to your dictionary.